43.0760° N, 107.2903° W

-Wyoming: the least populous state in the country (only 578,759 people live within its borders, less than the 31 most populous cities in the country), home to the first national park and national monument, a known haven for outlaws and finally, the first state to allow women to vote.
-Honestly, Wyoming is a hodge-podge of so many different things that it is somewhat hard to pin it down, and in the end, you never really know what you are going to get from the “Cowboy State.”
+Wyoming: the least populous state in the whole USA (only 578,759 people live within its borders, less than the 31 most populous cities in the country), home to the first national park and national monument, a known haven for outlaws and finally, the first state to allow women to vote.
+Honestly, Wyoming is a hodge-podge of so many different things that it is somewhat hard to pin it down.
+And in the end, you never really know what you are going to get from the “Cowboy State.”

-While some may think of Wyoming as one big empty wasteland as a whole (which is completely untrue) it does in fact have an actual desert (with the largest living dune system in the United States to boot).
+While some may think of Wyoming as one big empty wasteland (which is completely untrue) it does in fact have an actual desert (with the largest living dune system in the United States to boot).
 Located in the southern part of the state, near the town of Rock Springs, the Red Desert is a high-altitude desert and sagebrush steppe.
-Even though there is not much water to speak of, it somehow supports the largest migratory herd of pronghorns in the lower 48 and even a rare desert elk herd (possibly the world's largest).
+Even though there is not much water to speak of in the desert, it somehow supports the largest migratory herd of pronghorns in the lower 48 states and even a rare desert elk herd (possibly the world's largest).

 One of the coolest things to see in the Red Desert is the Killpecker Dunes, the aforementioned largest living dune system that stretches 55 miles across the Continental Divide and encompasses approximately 109,000 acres.